 Male vs Female

-Both males and females are kind, loyal, loving, thoughtful, and intelligent.
+Both males and female Red Fox Labs are kind, loyal, loving, thoughtful, and intelligent.
 Females can sometimes be more independent than males, and boys can be harder to potty train than girls.
 Both genders need training and both deserve good homes.

 The Red Fox Labrador Retriever is an excellent pet, working dog, and therapy companion.
 These dogs offer as much love as they demand, and they won’t let owners down when it comes to peace of mind and true companionship.
 Whether you’re looking to adopt a male or female puppy, the Red Fox Lab deserves your consideration.
 Let us know what you think in the comments sections below!